Engineering-3/RCM-Cam/README.md

 ![RCM-Cam](http://engineering3.org/wp-content/uploads/GitHub/RCM-Cam.jpg)

-This is a camera module for the RCM Control Stack.
+This is a camera module for the RCM Control Stack using the OmniVision OV7725 CMOS chip.
+Please see [Engineering3](http://engineering3.org/) for more information on the complete RCM Control Stack project.

 Repository Contents